Zo In-sung: Endorsements

 After being discharged from the military in 2011, Zo reclaimed his CF King title.
 He was selected as a brand advertising model for SK Telesis 'W'.
-He signed with home appliance brands.
+He signed with as a model for kimchi refrigerator "Dimchae" and LG Whisen air conditioner.
 Zo also signed contracts with food and beverage such as Outback Steakhouse, Cass Beer, and Woongjin Foods.
-In 2014, He went to Himalaya to film for an outdoor clothing brand.
+In 2014, he went to Himalaya to film for an outdoor clothing brand.
 He was with the brand for five years from 2011 to 2016.
-In 2016 Angel-in-us wanted to shoot women's hearts with Zo In-sung as model.
-In the following year Zo, then became model for bedding product.
+In 2016, Angel-in-us wanted to shoot women's hearts with Zo as the model.
+In the following year, Zo became model for the bedding product brand Evezary.
 Zo signed with Asahi Beer in 2018.
 In 2019, Zo signed as an advertising model of food brand Ottogi.

-In 2020, Zo paired with Han Ji-min to advertise health food brand.
-In February 2021, IOK Company announced on that Zo is the exclusive model of Ranking Chicken Com.
+In 2020, Zo was paired with Han Ji-min to advertise Onyu Pharmaceutical, a health food brand.
+In February 2021, IOK Company announced that Zo became the exclusive model of Ranking Chicken Com.
 Ranking Chicken Com is an online platform that provides a service that allows consumers to compare and buy various chicken breast brands.
-In September, Zo was signed as ambassador for a luxury shopping platform.
+In September, Zo was signed as ambassador for a luxury shopping platform, Catch Fashion.
 In the end of 2021, Zo re-signed as an advertising model of food brand Ottogi.
 It was announced on January 15, 2022, that the sales of dumpling jumped 167% compared to the same month of the previous year, recording the highest monthly sales since its launch.
 Ottogi released new 'XO dumplings' advertisement featuring actor Zo in the winter, the peak season for frozen dumplings.